jameseh96/pdu/README.md

+# pdu & pdump

+This repo contains two small tools: `pdu` and `pdump`.
+These tools operate on Prometheus on-disk data, and provide insight into per-metric family disk usage and raw sample data respectively.

+Note: this has only been tested with Prometheus as embedded in Couchbase Server.
+No compatibility guarantees are made.

 # pdu

 A small tool to break down the disk usage of Prometheus chunk files by metric family.

 ## Getting Started

-Note: this has only been tested with Prometheus as embedded in Couchbase Server.
-No compatibility guarantees are made.

 The Prometheus data directory probably looks a little like: